Want to be a midwife?

 You will need to demonstrate an understanding of what constitutes care and support in a formal, statutory environment, such as the NHS, as well as those formed from community initiatives.
 It is important that you are aware that the role and responsibilities of qualified nurses are different from those of qualified midwives.
 This is quite a complicated issue which revolves around what the midwife is legally able to undertake on their own responsibility (‘professional autonomy’), without needing medical direction or consent.

 The competition for every midwifery student place is immense and there will be several other applicants also pursuing their dream of becoming a midwife.
 It is important to regard the whole application process as a positive learning experience.
 Try to get some feedback from the university if you can, and then address their comments and apply again.

 As you might imagine many people are applying to get some work experience prior to applying for a midwifery place.
-The best way forward is to contact the Head of Midwifery Services at your local maternity unit, and request a placement, providing details of name, address, age and school.
+The best way forward is to contact the Head of Midwifery Services at your local maternity unit, and request a placement or shadowing opportunity, providing details of name, address, age and school.
 It is useful to make very clear that you are interested in a career in midwifery, and what point you are at in terms of that pathway.
 This puts you at an advantage over someone who makes a request because they are generally interested in working in a hospital or with babies.